specticole/CS308CellSociety/doc/DESIGN.md

 implement methods that look for specific tags or perform specific tasks, such as creating the grid of initial states.

+The View is primarly made up of the CellularAutomatonView class.
+The class is responsible for creating control buttons such as play, pause, step, and speed up that affect all the simulations created.
+This class is also responsible for creating individual simulations from an xml file and an optional style xml file.
+Each simulation is represented by the SimulationView class, which is made up of multiple GUI elements that pertain to an individual simulation.

+Each simulation has a grid that represents the model, a graph that shows the number of states over time, a title of the simulation, multiple buttons to show/hide UI elements, buttons to save and delete the current simulation, and textfields to change the current parameters of the simulation in real time.
+These components do not have knowledge of the controller and must give all their information to their parent SimulationView in order to update the model through each simulation's controller.

 ## Assumptions that Affect the Design

 We assumed that all grids have coordinates that can be described with